 Its language is the Rationalism of the 1930s, the same machine-age vocabulary that produced the ship-shaped Novarese a few kilometres north.
 The round porthole windows, the long horizontal mass and the bare concrete all belong to a decade that wanted its buildings to look like the liners and seaplanes of the age.

 After its years as a children’s colony the building found a second life in conservation.
-Since 2008 it has housed the Fondazione Cetacea, a centre that rescues and rehabilitates sea turtles and works to protect the marine environment of the Adriatic.
+From 2008 it housed the Fondazione Cetacea, a centre that rescues and rehabilitates sea turtles and works to protect the marine environment of the Adriatic.

 What you see